codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+What do you call a fish with no eyes?
+A fsh.

 ## Daily Trivia

-In the server hosting industry IaaS stands for...
+Generally, which component of a computer draws the most power?
- 1. Infrastructure as a Service
+ 1. Video Card
- 2. Internet as a Service
+ 2. Power Supply
- 3. Internet and a Server
+ 3. Processor
- 4. Infrastructure as a Server
+ 4. Hard Drive

 <details>
   <summary>Answer</summary>
-  Infrastructure as a Service
+  Video Card
 </details>